Your thyroid is a butterfly shaped gland in your neck that secretes hormones, which regulate growth and development, and the rate of your metabolism.

 The gastrointestinal effects of hyperthyroid may include increased appetite, diarrhea and malabsorption of fat and other nutrients, and dyspepsia (pain/discomfort in your stomach, indigestion).

 Impaired gut health leads to skin rashes, including eczema and psoriasis, among a wide range of other health problems.
 Remember that health begins in the gut.
 It’s where 80% of your immune system is located.
 Therefore gut problems can have broad reaching, negative effects on any part of the body.

 For you to feel better, we want to address your thyroid and gut health, and make sure both are working as optimally as possible.

-From a nutritional perspective, with autoimmune disease you want to avoid gluten and gluten containing products, and foods you are allergic or sensitive to.
+From a nutritional perspective, with autoimmune disease you want to avoid gluten and gluten containing products, and foods you are allergic to.
 You can also eat foods that contain nutrients that support thyroid health.

 Incorporate these nutrients into your diet for thyroid health

 Nutrients important for thyroid health: Zinc, selenium, iodine, iron, copper, vitamins A, D, E, B2, B3, B6, B12, and C, turmeric, DHEA, tyrosine

 Foods containing nutrients for thyroid health